 Imagine being able to write ”published author” in your Twitter bio or in your CV.
 Who doesn’t want that, right?
 If you have unique knowledge and lessons to share, writing a book could be your career goal to pursue.

 Start now: know someone who’s written a book?
 Reach out and grab a coffee together (physically or virtually), and ask all the questions about the process of writing a book.

 13. Launch a podcast

-Are you a big podcast fan and have always dreamt of launching your own?
+Are you an avid listener and have always dreamt of recording and launching your own podcast?
 Or maybe you just feel that all your competitors are hosting podcasts, and your business would benefit from one, too?
 Stop putting this thought off and make it your work goal of the year.